aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheBlueGreenPlugin.md

 The AWS Advanced NodeJS Wrapper leverages the Blue/Green Deployment approach by intelligently managing traffic distribution between blue and green nodes, minimizing the impact of stale DNS data and connectivity disruptions on user applications.

+**Important: Service Dependency**

+Support for Blue/Green deployments using the AWS Advanced Go Wrapper requires specific metadata tables that are **not available in the current RDS and Aurora service**.
+Please contact your AWS account team for metadata release timelines.

 ## Prerequisites

 > [!WARNING]\